thephez/backup-readme/platform/markdown/platform-protocol-reference-data-contract.md

 # General Constraints

 **Note:** There are a variety of constraints currently defined for performance and security reasons.
 The following constraints are applicable to all aspects of data contracts.
-Unless otherwise noted, these constraints are defined in the platform's JSON Schema rules (e.g. [js-dpp data contract meta schema](https://github.com/dashevo/platform/blob/v0.21.5/packages/js-dpp/schema/dataContract/dataContractMeta.json)).
+Unless otherwise noted, these constraints are defined in the platform's JSON Schema rules (e.g. [js-dpp data contract meta schema](https://github.com/dashevo/platform/blob/v0.22.0/packages/js-dpp/schema/dataContract/dataContractMeta.json)).

 ## Keyword
 [block:callout]
 {
-  "type": "warning",
+  "type": "info",
   "title": "Dash Platform Protocol 0.20",
   "body": "Updating to the JSON Schema 2012-12 specification replaced the `definitions` keyword with the `defs` keyword."
 }